 UBC IS A PIONEER in teaching across disciplines.
-Its focus on integration is epitomized today by the fusion of teaching and learning in digital media arts, visual arts, computer science, social science and the humanities.
+Its focus on integration is epitomized today by the fusion of teaching and learning in digital media arts, visual arts, code-based art, social science and the humanities.

 Mixing those disciplines, the Bachelor of Media Studies (BMS) program at UBC Okanagan gives students the opportunity to combine artistic, technical and analytical skills to understand new media and the impact of technology in society.

-“This multidisciplinary degree trains students to be leaders in innovation and entrepreneurship,” says instructor Miles Thorogood, who’s helped design a program that involves courses in the computer science field, as well as creative arts, including design and visual arts.
+“This multidisciplinary degree trains students to be leaders in innovation and entrepreneurship,” says instructor Miles Thorogood, who’s helped design a program involving the creative arts, including design and visual arts, and media studies, with courses that have elements of computer science through creative code development.

 “Students are able to work on projects where we find intersections between visual arts and computer science knowledge, which is unique to what the BMS program has to offer,” he says.